 15 “Weird” Pregnancy Symptoms

 - Bigger feet: Hormones during pregnancy might cause the ligaments to stretch and relax, which may cause your foot to increase in size (1).
+This is produced by an impedance of venous return.
+Elevation of the legs especially in the lateral decubitus position will improve the circulation.
+Diuretics are contraindicated.

 - Pregnancy brain: It is a type of memory loss starting early in pregnancy.
 You tend to forget things.
 A study has found that pregnant women may witness reduction in gray matter, which may cause cognitive impairment (2).